Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Add-AzureADAdministrativeUnitMember.md

 ## PARAMETERS

 ### -ObjectId
-Specifies the unique ID of an administrative unit in Azure Active Directory.
+Specifies the ID of an Active Directory administrative unit.
 ```yaml
 Type: String
 Parameter Sets: (All)